knownclick/kc-css/README.md

 You now own the code!
 Explore the `kf-css` folder:

-- `src/config/`: Update colors, typography, and spacing variables here.
+- `config/`: Update colors, typography, and spacing variables here.
-- `src/components/`: Add or modify component styles.
+- `components/`: Add or modify component styles.
-- `src/main.scss`: Toggle modules on or off.
+- `main.scss`: Toggle modules on or off.

 ## Post-Processing (Optimization)